Old God’s Time

 reviewed by Wendy Tucker

 All the Broken Places is a sequel, of sorts, to the best-selling Boy in the Striped Pyjamas that, like Markus Zusak’s The Book Thief, was originally published as Young Adult Fiction but both books quickly became best-selling novels in the adult fiction category and both were made into successful films.
 Both are set during the Holocaust of WW2.
 Both authors felt that Young Adult readers should know about the Holocaust and both were criticised by survivors for a too soft approach.
-That judgement … Read more »
+That … Read more »

 Agatha Christie – an elusive woman